iszczesniak/cpp/unique_ptr/index.md

 templates).
 In the example above `"A1"` is the argument passed to the constructor of type `A`.

+## No overhead

+The following example which uses both the `std::unique_ptr` and `std::make_unique`.
+Save this file as `test1.cc`:

 {% highlight c++ %}
 {% include_relative test1.cc %}
 {% endhighlight %}

+The following example with the same functionality uses raw pointers.
+Save this file as `test2.cc`:

+{% highlight c++ %}
+{% include_relative test2.cc %}
+{% endhighlight %}

+Now compile them to the assembly code with:

+g++ -S -O3 test1.cc test2.cc

+Now there are two files with the assembly code: test1.s, and test2.s.
+Take a look at one of them:

+`c++filt < test1.s | less`

+Compare them to see that they are instruction-to-instruction the same (almost, there is one small difference):

+diff test1.s test2.s

+This example demonstrates that there is no overhead of using smart pointers.
+In more complicated examples there might be some small overhead, which should go away as compilers get better.

 # More on the usage